Miami Warrants Lawyer, Alias Capias & Bench Warrant Attorney

-If you or a loved one has a warrant for your arrest, it is critical to consult with an experienced Miami attorney as soon as possible to ensure that your rights are protected.
+If you or a loved one has a Florida warrant out for your arrest, it is critical to consult with an experienced Miami warrants lawyer as soon as possible to ensure that your rights are protected.
 You need the legal advice of a warrant attorney in Miami with years of experience dealing with bench warrants, alias capiases, misdemeanor warrants, and other types of arrest warrants.
-You need a knowledgeable experienced criminal defense attorney to guide you through the process and maximize your chances of resolving your case with a favorable outcome.
+You need a knowledgeable experienced criminal defense attorney to guide you through the process and maximize your chances of resolving your warrant with a favorable outcome.

 Different Types of Warrants

-Although the vast majority of felony state prosecutions begin with a law enforcement officer arresting the defendant based on probable cause that the person committed a crime, some cases begin with an arrest warrant.
+Although most felony state prosecutions begin with a law enforcement officer arresting the defendant based on probable cause that the person committed a crime, some cases begin with an arrest warrant.
 According to Florida Statute 901.02, this type of Florida arrest warrant can only be issued by a judge after reviewing a warrant application by a law enforcement officer.
-The law enforcement officer seeking the warrant submits the warrant application along with an affidavit laying out the facts the officer believes support a judge’s finding of probable cause.
+The police officer seeking the warrant submits the warrant application along with an affidavit laying out the facts the officer believes support a judge’s finding of probable cause for the criminal charges.
 If the judge believes the facts alleged in the affidavit constitute probable cause, he or she will sign off on the warrant giving the law enforcement officer the legal authority to execute the warrant by arresting the defendant and bringing him or her before the court.
 More specific details can be included in a warrant for an individual’s arrest, such as a specified date range during which the individual may be arrested, the bail amount required by law for releasing the individual from custody, and whether or not the individual must post bail to leave custody.

-Another type of felony arrest warrant called an alias capias, can be issued a few different ways.
+Another type of felony arrest warrant, called an alias capias, can be issued in a few different ways.
 A judge can issue an alias capias for failure to appear when a defendant fails to meet his or her requirement to appear in court.
 The judge can also issue an alias capias for the defendant’s arrest for violating a condition(s) of pretrial release or bond.
 If the court has issued an alias capias warrant for your arrest because you failed to appear in court, a criminal defense lawyer may be able to place the case on the calendar and ask the judge to quash the warrant.

-Under Florida law, the clerk’s office can also issue an alias capias for a defendant’s arrest when the State Attorney‘s Office files an information charging the defendant with a crime, or the grand jury returns an indictment against the defendant.
+Under Florida law, the clerk’s office can also issue an alias capias for a defendant’s arrest when the State Attorney‘s Office files an information charging the defendant with a criminal offense, or the grand jury returns an indictment against the defendant.

 As stated above, the warrants may have different names, but they all boil down to a judge’s order to have you arrested.